4 Strategies for Remote Call Center Training

 Tips for VILT:

 - Record your training sessions.
-If someone misses the training session or if they need to review some information, you can provide the recording to them.
+If someone misses the training session or if they need to review some information, you can provide them with the recording.

 - Help agents stay engaged during VILT on Zoom.
 Jason D'Amboise used tips he learned from Jason Tetek and had this to offer: "Personally, I tried to maintain engagement by having students share their screen as often as possible, and then leading the lesson through probing questions of the OTHER participants in the 'room'.
 This included cold calling on people to respond, which I have never really liked doing, but I found it to be critical in this environment.
 I found that this maintained engagement well and allowed me to move the class through the learning in a way that was very similar to the typical lesson flow I was used to."